Contingency-Aware Nodal Optimal Power Investments with High Temporal Resolution: Numerical Results

 \subsection{Impact of high-fidelity grid modeling}

-We test the $\bund$ algorithm under a range of grid physics representations, and we consistently evaluate all solutions on the original CEM objective function in \eqref{eq:cem} with full grid physics, which we label as the \emph{total cost}.
-This is tractable to compute since $x$ is fixed, in contrast to CEM.
+We test the $\bund$ algorithm under a range of grid physics representations, and we consistently evaluate all solutions on the original CEM objective function in \eqref{eq:cem} with {$n{-}1$ transmission security-constrained DCOPF}, labeled as \emph{``Total cost''} (in million USD per year).
+By construction, \eqref{eq:cem}'s objective uses a consistent $x^\br$ for both ratings and impedance calculation, so it incorporates impedance feedback.
+This evaluation is tractable to compute since $x$ is fixed, in contrast to CEM.

-In Table \ref{tab:bundle_results}, each column represents a level of grid fidelity: The column ``Network Flow'' ignores KVL, ``DC power flow'' ignores contingencies, ``DC-0.7'' adopts {PyPSA}'s $30\%$ branch-derating heuristic, and ``SC-DC'' is our full security-constrained model with ${n{-}1}$ contingencies.
-The BUND rows report iteration counts, solution times (``Minutes''), and peak memory (``Mem.
-GB'') required to converge to 1\% optimality gap; a majority of time is spent on operational subproblems (``$\mathcal{O}$ minutes'').
-Here the minimal cycle basis formulation is used for all DC methods.
-We compare the final lower and upper bounds ($L_k$ and $U_k$, in billion USD per year), and optimal total upgrades of storage power and branches (in GW).
+{Table \ref{tab:bundle_results} reports results from one major iteration of BUND-CORR (for results about repeating multiple BUND-CORR feedback iterations, please see Section \ref{sec:multi_bund_corr}).} In Table \ref{tab:bundle_results}, each column represents a level of grid fidelity captured in the BUND subproblems: {``Net.
+Flow'' means network flow which ignores KVL}, ``DC power flow'' ignores contingencies, ``DC-0.7'' adopts {PyPSA}'s $30\%$ branch-derating heuristic, and ``SC-DC'' is our full security-constrained model with ${n{-}1}$ contingencies.
+The BUND rows report the iteration counts, solution times (``Minutes''), and peak memory (``{RAM} GB'') required for BUND to converge to $\epsilon {=}1\%$ optimality gap.
+A majority of time is spent on operational subproblems (``$\mathcal{O}$ minutes'').
+Here the minimum cycle basis formulation is used for all DC methods.
+We compare the final lower and upper bounds ($L_k$ and $U_k$, in {million} USD per year), and optimal total upgrades of {short-duration storage} and branches (in GW).